 This chocolate croissant article is originally published on December 2, 2015 by Cyrus Roepers.
 It is updated October 20, 2022 by Janine Do.

-This chocolate croissant recipe uses easy ingredients you would normally expect from a chocolate filled croissant – gluten-free pastry flour, sugar, cinnamon, butter, and cream cheese.
+This chocolate croissant recipe uses easy ingredients you would normally expect from a chocolate filled croissant – gluten-free pastry flour (on Amazon), sugar, cinnamon, butter, and cream cheese.
 However we added a unique twist to the chocolate filling – finely chopped walnuts and (optional) raisins!
 The result is the most unique-and-chocolately homemade chocolate croissant you’ve ever made!

 Ingredients You’ll Need